akamai/DDSpoof/README.md

 **Usage:**

-Attempt to delete a record by specifying only a hostname, domain name would be added automatically:
+Attempt to delete a record with a specified FQDN
 ```
-delete-record <hostname>
+delete-record <fqdn>
 ```

 ## test-ip